Wednesday, January 13, 2010

 This bass is a display of great craftsmanship.
 Over thirty different pieces of wood are used for the construction.
 The body wings are Brazilian Mahogany and the neck is a five piece Walnut and Maple laminate.

-it originally had MOP dots.
+The 21 fret fingerboard is made of Ebony and it originally had MOP dots.
 The nut is Ivory.
 The P-Ups are sealed inside a Ebony, Maple and Mahogany cover - a little masterpiece.
 The front of the uniquely shaped headstock sports a beautiful top and veneer.

 The only part they don't make is the Schaller tuners which are as precise and reliable as one would expect.

 The most interesting feature of this bass to me is the fact that it looks like a neck through but is actually a glued neck.
-Go to the
+Go to the JD Gallery to see how this is done - link provided below.

 The string holders are made of massive bell-quality brass.
 The bridge itself - also in brass - is screwed to a brass plate sunk into the body.
 The two parts together lend a very unique look to the instrument.